Ferrari 348: 348 Challenge

-The Ferrari Challenge was initiated by Ferrari Club Nederland founder and President Hans Hugenholtz and designated for the Ferrari 348; the series debuted in 1993 and included the Italian and European series.
+The Ferrari Challenge was designated for the Ferrari 348; the series debuted in 1993 and included the Italian and European series.
 The engine used in the participating cars was similar to the road going GT models introduced in the same year with the only noticeable changes being the slick tyres, new body kit, better brake-pads, roll-bar, smaller battery in a different position and seat belts.
 In 1994 the G-spec engined cars had to be modified with the H-spec cylinder heads and injection system.
 The cars were mostly modified by dealers by installing factory supplied Challenge kits.
 The car's final season was in 1995 and was replaced subsequently by the F355 Challenge.

 348 GTB, GTS, Spider

-In late 1993, the 348 was revised, featuring subtle styling changes (front grille, rear chrome Cavallino and removable seat cushions) and more power, this time 312 hp and 320 PS (Europe) from the same 3.4-litre engine, with an improved engine management system - Bosch Motronic 2.7 and a new exhaust system (single muffler).
+In late 1993, the 348 was revised, featuring subtle styling changes (front grille, rear chrome Cavallino and removable seat cushions) and more power, this time 312 hp and 320 PS (Europe) from the same 3.4-litre engine, with an improved version of the Bosch Motronic 2.7 Engine Management System and a new exhaust system (single muffler).

 The revised cars are called 348 GTB (252 made) and GTS (137 made) and were presented to the public as the 348 GT versions, equipped with the F119H engine (as opposed to the original F119D and US F119G).
 The F119H engine had an increased 10.8:1 compression ratio as compared to the F119D & F119G's 10.4:1 compression ratio, taller intake plenums, a larger intake compensation valve, fuel pressure raised from 3.4 bar to 3.8 bar, and different camshaft timing.

 For these models, both the engine cover and lower body skirts were body-coloured instead of black, and the rear track was one inch wider due to the mounting area, on the inside, of the rear wheels being thicker.
 The suspension geometry was revised which greatly enhanced its handling, ride and body control.
 The fuel tank was made smaller in order to reduce overall weight and provide space to improve chassis rigidity; it now held 88 L.

 A convertible variant called the Spider was introduced in 1993 and was Ferrari's first series production convertible model since the Daytona Spider.
 Visual changes for the spider included body coloured lower cladding pieces, a specially designed engine cover and a manual folding soft top.
 The rear track was increased by 50 mm compared to the 348 tb.
 The Spider used the same engine as the 348 GT models and hence benefitted from the increased power output.
 A new transverse mounted gearbox with modified gear ratios was installed to ensure better acceleration times and shift response.